CS-433/ml-project-2-betterthanpoli/README.md

 # How to reproduce our experiments
 In order to reproduce our experiments it is necessary to excute the python script we provided in the following way:
-- **web_scraping.py** This program does not require any parameter.
+- **web_scraping.py**: This program does not require any parameter.
 It will produce a 'comments_long.csv' file containing the preprocessed comments.
-- **topic_extraction.py** Similarly to the previous program, this one does not require the user to insert any parameter.
-Anyway it relies on the 'comments_long.csv' file we generated before, so it's important to be sure that this file is placed in the 'data' folder as it is in the repository.
+- **topic_extraction.py**: Similar to the previous program, this one does not require the user to input any parameters.
+However, it depends on the 'comments_long.csv' file we created earlier, so it is crucial to ensure that this file is located in the 'data' folder, as in the repository.
-- **train.py** This script will reproduce the fine-tuning of our model.
+- **train.py**: This script will reproduce the fine-tuning of our model.
 Considering it will produce the weights of the model, we ask the user to execute it passing the path of the folder in which he/she wants to save this weights.
 Please note that the '.pt' file's size will be around 2.88GB, so ensure to have enough available space.
 Here is an usage example " python train.py 'path/to/save/weights' "

 # How to start an interactive session with the bot